An easy recipe for healthy chicken Cobb salad with a simple homemade vinaigrette. A favorite restaurant meal that you can easily recreate at home!

 The classic salad is made with chopped salad greens, tomato, crisp bacon, chicken breast, hard-boiled eggs, avocado, chives, Roquefort cheese, and red-wine vinaigrette.

 In my version, I use spinach leaves instead of salad greens and omit the chives.
+Here’s an overview of what I use:

 You can use any dressing that you like.
 I like to use a simple vinaigrette made of olive oil, red wine vinegar, salt, pepper, and garlic.